Northeast Ohio Medical University: History

 The College of Pharmacy, approved in 2005, was inaugurated with 75 students in August 2007 in the Doctor of Pharmacy degree program, and the school's name was changed accordingly to the Northeastern Ohio Universities Colleges of Medicine and Pharmacy.
 In keeping with the school's rural setting, the Doctor of Pharmacy program has a community pharmacy emphasis.
 The university graduated its inaugural class of 61 pharmacists in May 2011.

 House Bill 562 was approved in June 2008, establishing NEOUCOM as an independent health sciences university serving Northeast Ohio.
 The following year, in July 2009, the College of Graduate Studies was established.
 The university received degree granting authority for a Master of Public Health degree and established a bioethics certificate program as well as an M.S. and Ph.D. in integrative pharmaceutical medicine (now basic and translational biomedicine).

 Jay Gershen began his term as the sixth president of the university on January 15, 2010.
 In his February 2010 address, he announced a name change for the university to Northeast Ohio Medical University (NEOMED).
 This was signed into law on April 29, 2011.
 Following Gershen's retirement in 2019, John Langell was appointed the seventh president of the university.

 NEOMED announced the creation of a new dental school in 2022, the Bitonte College of Dentistry.
 At the time, a shortage of dentists in the state was cited, as Ohio only had two dental schools, the public College of Dentistry at The Ohio State University in Columbus and the private School of Dental Medicine at Case Western Reserve University in Cleveland.
-The first class of the Bitonte College of Dentisry began in August 2025.
+The first class of the Bitonte College of Dentistry began in August 2025.